nextflow-io/nextflow/docs/tracing.md

 : Number of bytes the process originally dirtied in the page-cache (assuming they will go to disk later).
 This data is read from file `/proc/$pid/io`.

 `vol_ctxt`
 : Number of voluntary context switches.
+This data is read from field `voluntary_ctxt_switches` in `/proc/$pid/status` file.

 `inv_ctxt`
 : Number of involuntary context switches.
+This data is read from field `nonvoluntary_ctxt_switches` in `/proc/$pid/status` file.

 `env`
 : The variables defined in task execution environment.